iregion/SI507_final_project/README.md

 final_project.py is the main part of code.
 It extracts the data by sqlite3 and then process and reorganize the data.
 The user interface is also in it.

+weapon_tree.json is the data structure I used to store and search in.

 The first time running will consume a little bit longer.
 It needs to download a 150MB SQL database.